Sruthi-29/Sruthi-29/README.md

 * Logic (SAT Solvers) and Digital Electronics <br>

 # Achievements <br>
 * DurHack Winner for *'Most Creative Use of Twilio'* and *'Atom Bank User Experience Challenge'* at university level, and winner of several hackathons at high school level.
-[Devpost link to view project](https://devpost.com/software/sentiment-analyser-w1qlmy)
+[View Project on Devpost](https://devpost.com/software/sentiment-analyser-w1qlmy)
 *  Worked collaboratively to develop three web applications in my first year at university.